 Venezuela's capital and largest city is the center of commerce, culture, and economics and is the base for touring the country's attractions, including Angel Falls and Los Llanos, a tropical grassland.

 Please note, Caracas is not currently considered a safe place to visit due to its economic inequality and political instability, both potentially also contributing to the highest murder rate of all the large cities in the world.

 Big. sprawling Buenos Aires, the capital of Argentina, is cosmopolitan and yet retains a neighborhood feel in the barrios.

-Buenos Aires is known for its dining scene and nightlife, after steak and a bottle of Malbec from Mendoza head out to tango bars and learn to dance.
+Buenos Aires is known for its dining scene and nightlife.
+After steak and a bottle of Malbec from Mendoza, head out to one of the city's dance clubs and learn to tango.

-Salvador, BrazilAn exotic tropical city in a vast country that encompasses everything from deserts to rain forests.
-Near the equator and nearer the South Atlantic Ocean, Salvador is what Americans are imagining when they think of the place where "The Girl from Ipanema" strolled.
+Salvador is an exotic tropical city in a vast country that encompasses everything from deserts to rainforests.
+Near the equator and the South Atlantic Ocean, Salvador is what most Americans are imagining when they think of the place where "The Girl from Ipanema" strolled.

 Brazil's capital, Brasilia, is a monument to what Brazilians can do and have done.
 It's a city pointing like an arrow into the future, built on a massive scale with large, innovative buildings, and a freedom of spirit and imagination.

 While the beaches of Fortaleza are among Brazil's most beautiful and the town is well-known for its party environment (though it hosts an underwhelming Carnival celebration in comparison to other Brazilian cities), the city is not currently considered one of the area's safest to visit as the crime and murder rates are quite high.